 If you use a sales comp plan like ours, you’ll get one big benefit for planning purposes — you’ll know with a decent sense of precision what % of first year ACV (annual contract value) you are going to spend on sales.
 Without this, you’ll be lost because what you’ll need to spend on sales will be a bit of a black hole.
 If you don’t use a comp plan like ours — use at least some plan that can clearly predict how much of each $1 coming in you’ll really be spending on sales.
 One where you can truly predict cost of sales, in every deal, every month, like clockwork.

 Once you know your Cost of Sales as a % of ACV … then do your full sales and marketing spend model.
 If your sales comp plan results in 25% of ACV going out to the reps; then add in whatever “overhead” you are going to have — VP Sales, sales ops if you need it, etc. … so maybe that gets you to 30-35% of ACV spent on sales on a burdened basis.
 Maybe more.

 Great.
 Because now we know exactly how much we can spend on marketing.
 It’s just whatever’s left in your budget for each new dollar of ACV you bring in.
 Because at the end of the day, your sales rep expenses are what they are, once they are optimized.
 Once/if the reps are performing at a high level, you’ll know exactly how much of each $1 that comes in has to be paid to them to make it all work.

 Now to figure out how much you can really spend on marketing, there’s a quantitative aspect … and then a more qualitative one, an almost counterintuitive one, that I want to share with you.

-First, now that you know your Predictable Cost of Sales … figure out what % of ACV you can really afford to spend on marketing.
+First, once you know your Predictable Cost of Sales … figure out what % of ACV you can really afford to spend on marketing.
 You’ll have to build a real model here: